LoneExile/nvim/lsp/README.md

 1. Create a new file `lsp/server_name.lua`
 2. Return a configuration table with server-specific settings
 3. Add the server name to the `servers` list in `lua/LoneExile/lsp/init.lua`
-4. Use shared utilities from `_utils.lua` when possible
+4. Use common patterns for root_dir and schema functions when applicable

 ## Migration from Old System